 Starting primary school

-Apply to transfer from infant to junior school (Year 3) if your child is born between the 1 September 2010 and 31 August 2011 and attends an infant school.
+Apply to transfer from infant to junior school (Year 3) if your child is born between 1 September 2012 and 31 August 2013 and attends an infant school.

-If your child is in Year 2 in a primary school which runs from Year R to Year 6, you don't need to apply for Year 3, unless you wish your child to transfer to a junior school.
+If your child is in Year 2 in a primary school which runs from Year R to Year 6, you do not need to apply for Year 3, unless you wish your child to transfer to a junior school.

 If your child has an Education, Health and Care Plan or a statement of special educational needs you don’t need to apply through this admission process.
 Contact firstname.lastname@example.org instead.

-You have the right to appeal for any school named on your application that hasn't been able to offer your child a place.
+You have the right to appeal for any school named on your application that has not been able to offer your child a place.

 - you can only appeal for schools named on your application

 - you can appeal for more than one school at the same time

 - you must complete a separate request form for each school you're appealing for